Make better maps.

 We’re in the process of uploading all our public to Mapillary, and you’ll see links to it in Explorer (in addition to Google Street View and OpenTrailView).

-There is also a potential integration with Mapillary and Tourer in the works to make uploading panoramas to multiple street-level imagery platforms a breeze.
+There is also a potential integration with Mapillary and Tourer in the works to make uploading 360-degree photos to multiple street-level imagery platforms a breeze.

 Please do send me links to other Mapillary users who have uploaded trails, rivers, and other outdoor areas – it’s still winter here and I’d like to explore somewhere warm!